Panmoni/mxnlink/README.md

 - `src/pages/index.tsx` - Main application page and component structure
 - `src/hooks/usePortalWallet.ts` - Custom hook that manages all Portal SDK interactions
 - `src/components/` - UI components for the wallet interface
-- `src/config/index.ts` - Application configuration including Celo network settings
+- `src/config/index.ts` - Application configuration including Arbitrum network settings
 - `src/types/index.d.ts` - TypeScript definitions for Portal SDK responses

 ### Key Components

 - **ApiKeyInput** - Allows users to enter their Portal Client API Key and initialize the wallet
-- **WalletAddress** - Displays the user's Celo address with copy functionality and funding options
+- **WalletAddress** - Displays the user's EVM address with copy functionality and funding options
 - **TokenBalances** - Shows all tokens in the user's wallet with balances
 - **SendTokensForm** - Form for sending tokens to another address

 ### Wallet Initialization Flow

 1. User enters their Portal Client API Key
-2. The app initializes the Portal SDK with the key and connects to the Celo Alfajores Testnet
+2. The app initializes the Portal SDK with the key and connects to the Arbitrum Sepolia network
 3. The SDK creates a new wallet or retrieves an existing one
 4. The app displays the wallet address and token balances